 Pam Didner: Eventually, it comes back.
 What do you want to accomplish?
 What is your objective?
 And what can the audience get out of it?

-And another question I would like to ask you, and that there are two different schools I have heard in terms of the podcast.
-And some people say, don’t do any editing and just that to be, and be authentic.
-And, uh, I’m actually at a school that I want to edit, and I want to make it succinct.
-And I want to have an intro.
-I want to have an outro.
+Another question I would like to ask you, and that there are two different schools I have heard in terms of the podcast.
+Some people say, don’t do any editing and just that to be, and be authentic.
+I’m actually at a school that I want to edit, and I want to make it succinct.
+And I want to have an intro and outro.
 I want to make it sound professional.

 Do you have a specific preference, or do you have any recommendations in terms of which one should go with?

 Bernie Borges: Okay.
-I do have a preference for editing.
-I do have a preference for having an intro.
+I do have a preference for editing and for having an intro.
 I have a preference for it to be a professional audio experience.
 And the reason is, well, again, back to your strategy, right?
 If your strategy is to be it, just have fun with it, and you don’t care, then, don’t, if you don’t want to do that.

 There’s something else that I do, Pam, that, um, has become sort of my signature thing that I do on my podcast.
 And that is, remember I mentioned that, uh, the guest is doing most of the talking.
 Am I just interviewing them?
 Although I do interact with them, I don’t mean that.
 I just ask a question and then go to the next class question.
 I do interact with them a little bit, but they’re doing most of the talking.
 But what I do at the end of the interview, the quote-unquote interview is I do a recap, and that recap is usually not less than two and sometimes five minutes long.

 Pam Didner: You do five minutes long recap?